-(2) The amounts listed in this column represent "Special Bonuses" awarded pursuant to the Company's initial public offering in 2007 and the \$73.2 million follow-on public offering in 2009.
+(2) The amounts listed in this column represent "Special Bonuses" awarded pursuant to the Company's initial public offering in 2007 (other than the bonus paid to Mr. Corbus in 2007, who received his bonus as a signing bonus when joining our Company) and the \$73.2 million follow-on public offering in 2009.